 The application for admission process

-Once you have chosen your qualification and made sure that you meet the admission requirements, you can apply online or at a regional office.
+Once you have chosen your qualification and made sure that you meet the admission requirements, you can apply online.
 Work through the information carefully to ensure that your application for admission is complete and submitted correctly.

 Complete online application